 - Divide black sesame paste into 10 portions of 2.5 oz (70g) each.
 Wrap each portion of black sesame seed paste over each portion of lotus seed paste forming 10 balls of filling.

 - Sift cake flour into a large bowl.
 Make a well in the center.
-Combine maple syrup, canola oil, and alkaline water in a small bowl or measuring cup.
+Combine maple syrup, vegetable oil, and alkaline water in a small bowl or measuring cup.
 Pour syrup mixture into well and mix with a spatula to form a soft dough.
 Cover and let it rest for 30 minutes.

 - Lightly dust working surface with cake flour.
 Knead dough until smooth adding a little flour if necessary.
 Divide into 10 portions of 45g each.